The Brexit process is coming to an end and companies need to think about the future of their outsourcing services.

-Brexit was consolidated in June 23rd of 2016 vote, in a British referendum that decided that United Kingdom should leave from European Union.
+Brexit was consolidated on the June 23rd of 2016 vote, in a British referendum that decided that the United Kingdom should leave from European Union.
 The decision to “Leave” won by about 52% and political stability was never the same.

 Three years later, the resignation of former Prime Minister Theresa May was due to successive failures in communicating with the European Union.
 Boris Johnson has now taken over her position and is trying to find a solution (for better or worse) to Brexit's real definition.

 Roaming is another major injured party in this post-Brexit case.
-As the UK will close its entire market, the chances are that English citizens visiting Member States of the European Union will encounter problems in the mobile services.
+As the UK will close its entire market, the chances are that English citizens visiting the Member States of the European Union will encounter problems with mobile services.
 Also, citizens of the European Community will find a higher value in mobile communications in the United Kingdom.

 These are just small examples of the simple but drastic changes that British society will experience from a viable exit from the European Union.
 Companies that previously worked for outsourcing services will also have to think of new solutions in the near future.

-The year 2020 promises great challenges for companies that until then were working on more concrete outsourcing services.
-First because there is a predominant fear alerted by the possible loss of jobs, second because there are not enough professionals within the country with the skills needed for large IT projects.
+The year 2020 promises great challenges for companies that until then we're working on more concrete outsourcing services.
+First, because there is a predominant fear alerted by the possible loss of jobs, and second because there are not enough professionals within the country with the skills needed for large IT projects.